-The year 2026 is just around the corner, bringing with it a new wave of marketing trends that will not only bring technological innovations, but also change the way brands communicate, sell, and grow.
+The year 2026 has begun, and with it a new wave of marketing trends for 2026 that not only bring technological innovations, but also change the way brands communicate, sell, and grow.
 Whether it's digital marketing trends for 2026, B2B marketing trends for 2026, or AI marketing trends for 2026, those who respond early can secure decisive competitive advantages.
 In this article, we look at the most important developments, from AI to social media to sustainability, and show what matters most.

 Do you need help with the implementation of your marketing strategy or other Shopify-related topics?
 We will be happy to help you!
 Get in touch with us without any obligation and we'll talk about your requirements.